NotCompsky/rscraper/rtagger/README.md

 # Usage

+Only works on the old Reddit style - you can view Reddit with this by default in your preferences on Reddit.

 Requires a server running on the address and port number specified by your addon options or within the Greasemonkey script (default is `8080`).

 Usually this will be a local server instance, in which case you need to install the entire `rscraper` package yourself (see [root](..)).
 In the examples you can find both a [Python flask server](server.py) and a [Go server](src/rtagger.go), either of which should work.